CesarGarza55/OpenLauncher/README.md

 - pypresence
 - requests

-The project is based on the this [project](https://github.com/Irr22/Minecraft-launcher).
+The initial concept of this project was inspired by [this project](https://github.com/Irr22/Minecraft-launcher).
+However, no original code from that project is used in the current version of OpenLauncher.

 ## Disclaimer